Functions Of Generalized Bounded Variation And Summability Of Fourier Series

 Finally, we give necessary and sufficient conditions for everywhere convergence and for uniform convergence of the summability method under every change of variable.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 D'antonio, Lawrence Arthur, "Functions Of Generalized Bounded Variation And Summability Of Fourier Series" (1986).
 Mathematics - Dissertations.
-Paper 52.
+52.